CMagnac/cmagnac.github.io/_posts/2023-05-13-educational-genetics.md

 date:   2023-05-13 08:00:00
 description: Object-Oriented Programming in Python
 tags: false
-categories: Educational-code
+categories: Educational
 ---

-Last week, students asked me to explain a fundamental concept in biology, the translation and transcription process.
+Last week, students asked me to explain a fundamental concept in biology: the translation and transcription process.

-This gave me the idea to use our knowledges in computer science to apply theory in an experimental way.
-Indeed, we are all python addicted.
+This gave me the idea to use our knowledge in computer science to apply theory in an experimental way.
+Indeed, we are all addicted to Python.

-On the one hand, I presented a short resume on definition, basics are so important.
+On one hand, I presented a brief summary of the definition because basics are so important.

-On the other hand, we implemented a python object solution to two questions from the Rosalind plateform.
+On the other hand, we implemented a Python object solution to two questions from the Rosalind platform.

-Finally I describe some diseases who result from genetics disorder.
+Finally, I will describe some diseases that result from genetic disorders.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">